A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Discussion Conclusion

-Our analysis of heterogeneity provides a preliminary, though not comprehensive, attempt to identify the factors associated with higher-impact tutoring.
+Our analysis of this heterogeneity provides a preliminary, though not comprehensive, attempt to identify the factors associated with higher-impact tutoring.
 Evaluating session characteristics highlights several potential drivers of effectiveness.
-Session length exhibits the clearest pattern: moderately long sessions (Q3) outperform very short sessions (Q1), while the longest sessions do not reliably improve upon moderately long ones.
+Session length exhibits the clearest pattern: moderately long sessions (outperform very short sessions, while the longest sessions do not reliably improve upon moderately long ones.
 This suggests a diminishing marginal return on tutor time beyond a certain threshold.
+It is also possible that longer conversations indicated the need for additional remediation beyond what can be provided through a chat interface.

 Furthermore, prior intervention experience is strongly and monotonically associated with larger impacts, indicating that students may 'learn how to use' tutoring more effectively over time.
 Alternatively, students who access tutoring more frequently may possess inherent characteristics, such as higher baseline engagement, that render the tutoring more beneficial.
 In contrast, the proportion of student talk shows minimal associations with impact.
-This finding is directionally inconsistent with classic tutoring accounts that emphasize student explanation and constructive engagement as drivers of learning \cite{chi2001learning}, and suggests that in brief, problem-focused, on-demand chats, the quantity of student talk may be less informative than the specificity, timing, and instructional content of tutor moves.
+This finding is directionally inconsistent with classic tutoring accounts that emphasize student explanation and constructive engagement as drivers of learning \cite{chi2001learning}, and suggests that, in brief, problem-focused, on-demand chats, the quantity of student talk may be less informative than the specificity, timing, and instructional content of tutor moves.
 However, the crude metric of the proportion of words used by students vs. teachers does not capture the quality of the conversation; more work can be conducted in this area using the effect estimates from our framework.
 Together, these patterns point to a practical implication for embedded systems: effectiveness may depend less on maximizing interaction volume and more on ensuring sessions are long enough to resolve a misconception while supporting students in developing productive help-seeking routines.

 Student-level heterogeneity shows larger benefits for learners with lower prior mastery, consistent with just-in-time support models and prior tutoring evidence \cite{nickow2024}.
 However, low-SES students benefit slightly less on average and show a weaker mastery–impact gradient, aligning with prior work suggesting that on-demand tutoring may require complementary design supports to ensure equitable benefit \cite{kraft2024,deacon2023}.